Home/EU education

 EU-education: How to succeed in your advocacy work in Brussels

-Registration is now open for New Republic's new tailor-made training program on EU advocacy - in partnership with APCO, one of Brussels' largest agencies.
+Registration is now open for New Republic's new training program in EU lobbying for Swedish energy companies – in collaboration with APCO, one of Brussels' largest agencies.

-Do you want to better understand the EU's decision-making processes, deepen your knowledge of what to expect in Brussels - and start building relationships with some of Europe's most experienced political actors?
-Then this is the training for you.
+Would you like to gain a better understanding of EU decision-making processes, deepen your knowledge of what lies ahead in Brussels, and at the same time start building relationships with some of Europe's most experienced political actors?
+Then this is the course for you.

-New Republic's EU training is aimed at those who work strategically with politics, influence and social issues - in business, the public sector, at a trade organization or as a political representative.
-The training is specially designed for those who want to increase the impact of your advocacy work ahead of the Swedish elections in 2026 - through the right timing, the right message and the right contacts at EU level.
+New Republic's EU training program for Swedish energy players is aimed at those who work strategically with energy policy, advocacy, and social issues—for example, at an energy company or in an industry organization.
+The program is specially designed for those who want to increase the impact of their advocacy work ahead of the 2026 Swedish election—through the right timing, the right message, and the right contacts at the EU level.

 That is why we are doing this now

-Up to 70% of Swedish legislation is currently directly influenced by decisions in Brussels.
-At the same time, the political map has been redrawn - both in Sweden and in the EU.
-The new Commission is expected to prioritize security, competitiveness and energy, while large parts of the Green Deal will be negotiated and implemented.
-Who is in place - with the right skills and networks - will be decisive for which industries and issues will be heard.
+Up to 70 percent of Swedish legislation is currently directly affected by decisions made in Brussels.
+At the same time, the political map has been redrawn – both in Sweden and in the EU.
+The new Commission is expected to prioritize security, competitiveness, and energy, while large parts of the green agenda are to be negotiated and implemented.
+Who is in place – with the right skills and networks – will be decisive for which industries and issues gain traction.

 The program in brief